Skip to main content

 Family or personal violence

-The landlord (officially called the rental provider) must pay you compensation equal to half a day’s rent or $30, whichever is greater, for every sales inspection held when your rental home is being sold.
+The landlord (officially called the rental provider) must pay you compensation for every sales inspection, this includes private inspections and open for inspections.
+The amount must be equal to half a day’s rent or $30, whichever is more.

 For more information, see our page on complaints about landlords and agents.

-You can apply to VCAT for compensation if:
+You can apply to Rental Dispute Resolution Victoria (RDRV) for compensation if:

-• Any of your belongings are damaged or stolen during an entry to your home
+• Any of your belongings are damaged or stolen during an entry to your home, or

-• The landlord or agent has failed in their duty to make sure you have ‘quiet enjoyment’ of your home
+• The landlord (officially called the rental provider) or agent has failed in their duty to make sure you have ‘quiet enjoyment’ of your home

-Examples of this would be failing to give enough notice or warning about a sales inspection, failing to negotiate a suitable time for an individual sales inspection, or if a sales agent stays too long during an open for inspection.
+Examples of this would be the landlord or agent failing to give enough notice or warning about a sales inspection, failing to negotiate a suitable time for an individual sales inspection, or staying too long during an open for inspection.

 For more information, including how to apply for compensation, see our pages on your privacy while renting and claiming compensation.

-There are actions you can take, when the landlord (officially called the rental provider) or agent does not follow the rules about privacy and entry or access to your home.
-These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you) or applying to VCAT for a restraining order, compensation order or other type of order.
+There are actions you can take when the landlord (officially called the rental provider) or agent does not follow the rules about privacy and entry or access to your home.
+These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you), applying to VCAT for a restraining order or other type of order, and applying to Rental Dispute Resolution Victoria (RDRV) for compensation.

 What action to take depends on what rules have been broken and your circumstances.